 Benefits of a Physical Filing System

 While it may seem counterintuitive, digitization isn’t always the best solution when it comes to security.
-If you have a single piece of paper located in an office cabinet, can be more secure than any digital file.
+A single piece of paper located in an office cabinet can be more secure than any digital file.
 A digital file, once copied, can be copied infinitely and can never be erased.
 A single piece of paper can be shredded.

 Creating a physical filing system within your office is one of the best things you can do for your security, and when properly managed and maintained, it can also improve organization and efficiency.